jonathanbc10/Whac-a-mole/README.md

 This is a simple Whac-a-Mole game written in JavaScript, HTML and CSS.
 The game consists of a grid of squares, one of which randomly contains a mole that appears and disappears in different squares.
 The player's objective is to click on the square containing the mole as many times as possible in the given time.

-## Getting Started
-To get started, download the game files and open the index.html file in your browser.
-The game should load and be ready to play.
 ## Run Locally

 Clone the project